Orthofix Medical (NASDAQ:OFIX) Issues FY 2022 Earnings Guidance

 Orthofix Medical (NASDAQ:OFIX – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided EPS guidance of $0.58-$0.73 for the period, compared to the consensus EPS estimate of $0.66.
 The company issued revenue guidance of $475.00 million-$490.00 million, compared to the consensus revenue estimate of $481.93 million.

+Orthofix Medical (NASDAQ:OFIX – Get Rating) last posted its earnings results on Friday, May 6th.
+The medical device company reported ($0.10) EPS for the quarter, missing the consensus estimate of $0.18 by ($0.28).
+The business had revenue of $106.42 million during the quarter, compared to the consensus estimate of $104.70 million.
+Orthofix Medical had a positive return on equity of 3.34% and a negative net margin of 7.96%.
+Equities analysts anticipate that Orthofix Medical will post 0.59 EPS for the current fiscal year.

-A number of large investors have recently made changes to their positions in OFIX.
-Royal Bank of Canada grew its stake in Orthofix Medical by 129,400.0% in the 2nd quarter.
-Royal Bank of Canada now owns 1,295 shares of the medical device company’s stock valued at $52,000 after purchasing an additional 1,294 shares during the period.
-Cubist Systematic Strategies LLC purchased a new position in shares of Orthofix Medical during the 3rd quarter valued at $240,000.
-Credit Suisse AG lifted its position in shares of Orthofix Medical by 6.1% during the 4th quarter.
-Credit Suisse AG now owns 14,453 shares of the medical device company’s stock valued at $450,000 after buying an additional 828 shares during the last quarter.
-Citigroup Inc. lifted its position in shares of Orthofix Medical by 35.0% during the 4th quarter.
-Citigroup Inc. now owns 18,060 shares of the medical device company’s stock valued at $561,000 after buying an additional 4,686 shares during the last quarter.
-Finally, BNP Paribas Arbitrage SA lifted its position in shares of Orthofix Medical by 132.5% during the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 20,469 shares of the medical device company’s stock valued at $780,000 after buying an additional 11,667 shares during the last quarter.
-Hedge funds and other institutional investors own 97.93% of the company’s stock.
+A number of large investors have recently modified their holdings of the business.
+BlackRock Inc. grew its holdings in Orthofix Medical by 0.9% during the 1st quarter.
+BlackRock Inc. now owns 3,424,088 shares of the medical device company’s stock worth $111,968,000 after acquiring an additional 30,329 shares during the last quarter.
+Vanguard Group Inc. boosted its stake in shares of Orthofix Medical by 0.7% in the 1st quarter.
+Vanguard Group Inc. now owns 2,144,425 shares of the medical device company’s stock valued at $70,122,000 after purchasing an additional 14,094 shares during the last quarter.
+State Street Corp boosted its stake in shares of Orthofix Medical by 3.9% in the 4th quarter.
+State Street Corp now owns 843,293 shares of the medical device company’s stock valued at $26,218,000 after purchasing an additional 31,885 shares during the last quarter.
+Dimensional Fund Advisors LP boosted its stake in shares of Orthofix Medical by 12.7% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 669,623 shares of the medical device company’s stock valued at $21,897,000 after purchasing an additional 75,508 shares during the last quarter.
+Finally, Millennium Management LLC boosted its stake in shares of Orthofix Medical by 28.7% in the 4th quarter.
+Millennium Management LLC now owns 255,928 shares of the medical device company’s stock valued at $7,957,000 after purchasing an additional 57,073 shares during the last quarter.
+97.93% of the stock is currently owned by hedge funds and other institutional investors.

 Orthofix Medical Inc operates as a medical device and biologics company in the United States, Italy, Germany, France, the United Kingdom, Brazil, and internationally.
 It operates through two segments, Global Spine and Global Orthopedics.
 The Global Spine segment manufactures, distributes, and provides support services for bone growth stimulator devices that enhance bone fusion, as well as used as a therapeutic treatment for non-spinal and appendicular fractures.